 Gross capitalized cost: A leased vehicle's negotiated purchase price.
 This also accounts for taxes and any other items you elect to fold into the lease and pay over time rather than up front.

 Let's say you decide to lease a new car with a manufacturer's suggested retail price of $19,675, but you negotiate that down to $18,000.
 If the sales tax in your area is 5 percent, that equals $900 and your gross capitalized cost becomes $18,900.

-Inception/lease inception: The beginning of a lease.
+Inception/lease inception: The beginning of a lease term.